Timothylock/timothylock.github.io/index.md

 #### Who are you?

-I worked as an associate engineer at [Wattpad](https://company.wattpad.com).
+I currently work as an associate engineer at [Wattpad](https://company.wattpad.com).

 I graduated from the Computer Science program at the [University of Toronto](https://utoronto.ca).